hujunfeng/PopClip-Extensions/README.md

 # PopClip-Extensions

-I love [PopClip](http://pilotmoon.com/popclip/) so much that I create some PopClip extensions by myself.
-Here is a collection of them.
+A few [PopClip](http://pilotmoon.com/popclip/) extensions that I created for myself.
 Please feel free to use them if you like.

 ## Open In Pivotal Tracker